 Your prompt should revert to the normal display.

-Note: If you need to re-activate your virtual environment, moving back into your project directory and activating:
+If you need to re-activate your virtual environment, move back into your project directory and run the following command:

 With Django installed, we can now start to create our project and test it on your development server using a virtual environment.